Pain at Work: What Factors Increase the Risk?

-Some of the most common MSK disorders are:
+Some of the most common are:

-- Lower Back Pain (LBP)
+- Back Pain

-- Carpal Tunnel Syndrome (CTS)
+- Carpal Tunnel Syndrome

 - Rotator Cuff Injuries

-- Sciatica and many others
+- Sciatica

-Risk factors for work-related pain
+Risk factors for musculoskeletal pain at work

 Physical and Ergonomic Factors

-Organisational Factors
+Psychological Factors

-This blog was written by Nikos Bikinis
+Blog written by Nikolaos Bikinis

 References: